lxrbckl-dev/Project-Comperio/README.md

 ### `Project Comperio`
 > Visualize the connections between Instagram followers and their interrelationships.
-Work in progress.
+Discontinued.
 Spring 2020.